GermanBread/declarative-flatpak/docs/definition.md

 ## Note on overrides:

-If you want to apply specialised overrides, do so by running commands via postInitCommand
+If you want to apply specialised overrides, do so by running commands via preSwitchCommand